jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 "the verb marks the subject by the SVO order", which again makes sense even in the generative context because here the term "verb" concludes the TP projection, and therefore includes the EPP feature.

+## Argument label, S, O and A

+The labels S, O, A, etc. used here are coarse-grained and are not simple aliases of generative concepts.
+They are coarse-grained so that they can immediately influence syntax, but they themselves do not directly indicate any surface syntactic structure.
+O may behave like SpecTP in an ergative language (disagreement between syntax and semantics, and maybe morphology and semantics as well), or just morphologically marked like S (disagreement between semantics and morphology).
+The definition of these labels, however, are related to the syntactic derivation of a sentence.
+(See the discussion around Sec.
+3.3 (6-7) of BLT)
+So we'd better think of these labels as phenomenological concepts.

+The definition of these labels in active sentences is
+- A means something with a closer meaning to "agent",
+- while O means something with a closer meaning to "theme".

+If we believe ergativity only comes from a different strategy to promote an argument to SpecTP and the inner light verb shell is the same, then the S, O, A labels are just aliases of specifiers of light verbs, with A being the "external" argument (SpecvP) when there are two core argument being present and O being the internal one, and S marking the argument when there is only one.

+In passive sentences, it is consistent to

+# Prototypical word classes

-# Nouns
+## Nouns

 Despite some morphological and syntactic varieties, all languages have nouns.
-A noun is typically a head of a phrase filling a predicate argument slot - this distribution feature [in clauses](#inner-structure-of-clauses) is the prototype role of nouns, and also an important criteria to recognize a noun class.
+A noun is typically a head of a phrase filling a predicate argument slot - this distribution feature [in clauses](#inner-structure-of-clauses) is the *prototype* role of nouns, and also an important criteria to recognize a noun class.

 Nouns include
 - **Common nouns** that are about a class of objects